emilypx/appfair.github.io/index.md

 Note that once you have installed and launched the `App Fair.app` a first time, subsequent updates will take place via the App Fair itself, and you will no longer need to perform any special steps to launch the app.

+Apps that are installed by **App Fair.app** are placed in `/Applications/App Fair/`.
+They can be un-installed using the catalog app itself, or they can be removed using the standard macOS method of dragging it into the trash.

 ## The App Fair for App Developers

 App Fair apps are written in Swift and utilize a native `SwiftUI` user interface.